salma-tarek-mohamed-mohamed-makharita/salma-tarek-mohamed-mohamed-makharita/README.md

 ## Hi there 👋

-Iam Salma-Makharita CS Student From SCU-FCI Iam A Flutter , React , Node Js Devloper Have A Camponey Named UNITS
+Iam Salma-Makharita CS Student From SCU-FCI Iam A Flutter Devloper